tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 #### Parallel Vertical Planes

-- Extroverted in nature
+- Extroverted in nature, no corners
-- Creates movement through open
+- Creates movement through open edges
+- Can be reinforced with ground definition or overhead planes
+- Can be extended with a detached terminal plane
+-

 #### U-Shaped Vertical Planes